Ref who told wrestler to cut dreadlocks barred for 2 seasons

 The state Division on Civil Rights and state’s athletic association announced the sanction Wednesday.

-Buena (BYOO’-nah) Regional student Andrew Johnson, who is black, had been wearing a hair covering.
+Buena (BYOO’-nah) Regional student Andrew Johnson, who identifies as multiracial, had been wearing a hair covering.
 But referee Alan Maloney, who is white, said he had to cut his hair or forfeit the match last December.

 Also Wednesday, the state mandated bias training for high school sports officials and staff.